brianhouse/art_and_code/units/6_glitch/lecture.md

   <img src="code/canvas_14.png" width=400 /><br />
 </p>

-To have a more gradual effect, we could calculate how far along we are from one end of the screen to the another, and use that value to change a parameter.
+To have a more gradual effect, we could calculate how far along we are from one end of the screen to the another, and use that value to change an argument.
 Here's an example of that using `lerpColor()`:

 ```py
 size(400, 400)